pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/28_Marketing_Settings/07_Piwik.md

             'console.log("foo");'
         ]);

-        // completely empty the track section
+        // completely empty the track block
         $event->getBlock(Tracker::BLOCK_TRACK)->setParts([]);

         // the data array is the data which will be passed to the template